 Base Residency Alumni

 Base began awarding multi-week creative residencies to dance and theater artists in 2016.
-Made possible initially with support from Bossak Heilbron Charitable Foundation and now supported by the National Endowment for the Arts, the Base Residency is designed to provide ideal conditions for incubation, development and experimentation.
+Made possible initially with support from Bossak Heilbron Charitable Foundation, the Base Residency is designed to provide ideal conditions for incubation, development and experimentation.
 Meet our Base Residency Alumni:

 Amy O’Neal, 2023-2024